-There’s no doubting Golovkin has the interest to be a PPV force with the right opponent, and is the only major option for Canelo barring a move up to 168 or even to 175.
+There’s no doubting Golovkin has the interest to be a PPV force with the right opponent.
+He is the only major option for Canelo barring a move up to 168 or even to 175.

-Mayweather v McGregor, which sees the two biggest earners of their respective codes pitted against each other, is expected to be the first event to go over the magical 5 million barrier.
+Mayweather v McGregor, which sees the two biggest earners of their respective codes pitted against each other, is expected to be the first event to go over the magical 5 million barriers.

 May 2, 2015